Indicators

 If a split or dividend occurs, the data in your indicators becomes invalid because it doesn't account for the price adjustments that the split or dividend causes.

-To replace your indicator history with the newly-adjusted prices, call the Reset
+To replace your indicator history with the newly-adjusted prices, call the reset

-method and then warm up the indicator with ScaledRaw
+method and then warm up the indicator with SCALED_RAW

 data from a history request.